tprussell19/mr-robogers-neighborhood/README.md

 ## Tests/Specs

-#### Description: toInteger()
-Test: "Take user input and convert from string to integer"
-Code: toInteger("5")
-Expected output: 5

-Test: "Reject any user input that is not a number"
-Code: toInteger("words")
-Expected output: false

 #### Description: firstNumber()
-Test: "Push parsedInput to an array"
+Test: "Push inputtedText to an array"
 Code: firstNumber(5);
 Expected output: [5]

-Test: "Do not add parsedInput to numberArray if it is NaN"
-Code: input = "words"
-firstNumber("words");
-Expected output: undefined

 #### Description: numberFill()
 Test: "Push all numbers up to and including the inputted number into an array"